Undergraduate Degree Students

 Dual Enrollment students should see "High School Students" for retention policies related to the Dual Enrollment program.

-Early Readmission for Students on Academic Dismissal
+Early Readmission for Students on Academic Suspension

 - Students who believe that their circumstances have improved, and they can now be academically successful may continue on probation and register for a maximum of 8 semester hours.
-They must notify the Records office in writing of their intention to continue by signing and returning the statement at the bottom of the dismissal letter they receive at the end of the term.
+They must notify the Records office in writing of their intention to continue by signing and returning the statement at the bottom of the suspension letter they receive at the end of the term.